ilg-archived/qemu/DEVELOP.md

 $ ln -s /mnt/c/Users/ilg/Downloads Downloads
 ```

-#### Install git
+#### Install Git

-Although git comes in the Ubuntu distribution, it is useful to have it
+Although Git comes in the Ubuntu distribution, it is useful to have it
 available in Windows too.

-It is available from [git-scm.com](https://git-scm.com/download/win).
+It can be downloaded from [git-scm.com](https://git-scm.com/download/win).

 #### Install GDB